 Though public transport is mostly safe and reliable, it is filled with pickpockets and petty thieves.
 Always negotiate everything in advance and never pay upfront.
 Transportation stations are also risky, as they are known to attract criminals.
 Bear in mind that Taipei is filled with unlicensed taxi vehicles that don't use meters and might try to rip you off

 There is a heightened risk of pickpockets in Taipei since it has huge numbers of visitors a year.
 Don‘t leave anything valuable in your back pockets and be especially vigilant in crowded places.

 As for natural disasters, Taipei has a high risk of earthquakes.
 There are also risks of typhoons, especially between July to November and tourists are recommended to refrain from visiting the mountains during these periods.

-Taipei on the whole is extremely safe.
-Crime against foreigners is rare, and violent crime, and incidents such as mugging and rape, against foreigners is extremely rare.
+Taipei, on the whole, is extremely safe.
+Crime against foreigners is rare, and violent crime, and incidents such as mugging and rape, against foreigners are extremely rare.

 Even though in Taipei's recent history there haven't been any terrorist attacks, one can never be too cautious, and things such as terrorist attacks can never be ruled out, so be aware of your surroundings at all times.

 The most common scams are connected with the ATMs.
 There is the popular scam of someone calling you, impersonating a bank employee or a hotel staff and asking you to confirm your credit card information.
 There is also the risk of ATM fraud so try and use the machines that are inside.